GXQ7/problems/README.md

 ## Coding Problems
-Java solutions to a selection of problems from different platforms
+Miscellaneous Java solutions to a selection of problems from different platforms